namra-dhol/React-Base-Project/README.md

 # React-Base-Project
-Hy this is Basic Demo Project
+Hy this is basic hotel-management-system Project